-INTBUS 440 CULTURES, COMMUNICATION, AND GLOBAL BUSINESS (3-0-3)(F).
+INTBUS 440 CULTURES, COMMUNICATION, AND GLOBAL BUSINESS (3-0-3)(F)(Offered on Demand).
 Defines both culture and communication broadly and explores their influence on the conduct of business in the international arena.
 Includes linkages between culture and communication in general; and specifically, the impact of dimensions such as education, language, historical experience, social structure, and diplomatic relations on bilateral and international trade.
 PREREQ: Admission to COBE.

 INTBUS 443 IMPORTING AND EXPORTING PROCEDURES (3-0-3)(S).
 Focusing on exporting and importing, this course offers practical experience in international trade.
 Specifically, the course will cover payment and financial procedures, export procedures and documents, shipment methods, counter trade, and resources available for importers and exporters.
 PREREQ: Admission to COBE, INTBUS 220.

-INTBUS 444 INTERNATIONAL MANAGEMENT SIMULATION (3-0-3)(S).
+INTBUS 444 INTERNATIONAL MANAGEMENT SIMULATION (3-0-3)(S)(Offered on Demand).
 The course uses a computer-simulated business game to provide teams of students the opportunity to learn how firms from Japan, the U.S., and Germany compete in a global economy.
 PREREQ: Admission to COBE, INTBUS 220.

 INTBUS 445 (POLS 445) INTERNATIONAL TRADE AND INVESTMENT LAW (3-0-3)(F).
-The law and policy of international economic institutions (e.g., World Trade Organization, NAFTA), national government regulation and private law affecting international transactions in trade in goods, services, technology, and investment.
+The law and policy of international economic institutions (e.g., World Trade Organization, NAFTA), national government regulation and private law affecting international transactions in trade in goods, services, technology, and investments.
 Also selected issues in U.S. foreign/trade policy and ethical/social responsibility.
 May be taken for either INTBUS or POLS credit, but not both.
 Recommended: INTBUS 220.
-PREREQ: Admission to COBE, senior/graduate standing; or POLS 305 or POLS 306, or PERM/INST.
+PREREQ: Admission to COBE, senior/graduate standing or POLS 305 or POLS 306, or PERM/CHAIR.

-INTBUS 455 GLOBAL STRATEGY (3-0-3)(F/S).
+INTBUS 455 GLOBAL STRATEGY (3-0-3)(F/S)(Offered on Demand).
 Covers how to take effective action in the global business environment through strategic frameworks that consider market choices, investment and ownership modes, management processes, sustainability, and the role of government and industry in strategically promoting economic development.
-PREREQ: International Business majors with senior standing, INTBUS 220, MGMT 334, or PERM/INST.
+PREREQ: International Business majors with senior standing, INTBUS 220, MGMT 334, or PERM/CHAIR.

-INTBUS 493 INTERNATIONAL BUSINESS INTERNSHIP (number of credits varies)(F,S,SU).
+INTBUS 493 INTERNATIONAL BUSINESS INTERNSHIP (V-V-V)(F,S,SU).
 Internships with local and overseas companies who work in international business are available to INTBUS majors who meet internship requirements.
 PREREQ: Admission to COBE, cumulative GPA of 2.5; business GPA of 3.0; a current resume submitted to the INTBUS office; recommendation of faculty advisor and PERM/INST.